Are Plants An Ecosystem?

 Plant communities refer to the groups of plant species that naturally occur together in a specific area.
 They can vary based on factors such as climate, soil type, and disturbance regimes.
 Examples of plant communities include grasslands, forests, wetlands, and deserts.
 Each community has its unique species composition and structure.

-See also Is It Possible To Farm In An Urban Area?
+See also What Is An Example Of Urban Farming?

 Factors influencing plant communities